 This course analyzes the origins, development and practice of executive power.
 It traces the evolution of the executive from its origins in democratic theory to the practice of executives in the modern era.
 The course examines the relationship between the executive and other branches and institutions of government at the national level.
 Emphasis is also placed on the role of the executive branch of the Government of Guam in island governance and politics.
-Prerequisite: PS101, or PS202, or consent of instructor.
+Prerequisite: PS101, or

-PS375 THE LEGISLATIVE
+PS375 THE LEGISLATIVE PROCESS